binary-person/pademelon/README.md

 4. Server and client use different rewriting code (pywb has their own rewriting functions while the client uses wombat), and this library's goal is to bring the two pieces together

 About the project:
-1. purpose is to provide easy, understandable client rewriting tools to nodejs developers
+1. Purpose is to provide easy, understandable client rewriting tools to nodejs developers
 2. Primarily used as a URL proxy (like `https://someproxysite.com/https://destinationwebsite.com`)
 3. Rewrites `XMLHttpRequest`, `fetch`, `history`, `postMessage`, `Worker`, and more (for the full list see [Roadmap](#roadmap), all to make sure everything is to be served under `https://someproxysite.com/https://destinationwebsite.com` and not `https://destinationwebsite.com`